-(i) 100 percent of the capacity of vessels operated by or for the contractor on that date, with the vessels' configuration and frequency of sailing in effect on that date, and which participate solely in that noncontiguous domestic trade; and

-(ii) 75 percent of the capacity of vessels operated by or for the contractor on that date, with the vessels' configuration and frequency of sailing in effect on that date, and which participate in that noncontiguous domestic trade and in another trade, provided that the term does not include any restriction on frequency, or number of sailings, or on ports called within such overall capacity.

-(2) The level of service set forth in paragraph (1) shall be described with the specificity required by subsection (e)(1) of this section and shall be the level of service in a trade with respect to the applicable date established by subsection (c) of this section only if the service is not abandoned thereafter, except for interruptions due to military contingency or other events beyond the contractor's control.

-(3) The term "participates in a noncontiguous domestic trade" means directly or indirectly owns, charters, or operates a vessel engaged in transportation of cargo between a point in the contiguous 48 states and a point in Alaska, Hawaii, or Puerto Rico, other than a point in Alaska north of the Arctic Circle.
-(4) The term "related party" means-

-(A) a holding company, subsidiary, affiliate, or associate of a contractor who is a party to an operating agreement under this part; and

-(B) an officer, director, agent, or other executive of a contractor or of a person referred to in subparagraph (A).
+- (i) 100 percent of the capacity of vessels operated by or for the contractor on that date, with the vessels' configuration and frequency of sailing in effect on that date, and which participate solely in that noncontiguous domestic trade; and - (ii) 75 percent of the capacity of vessels operated by or for the contractor on that date, with the vessels' configuration and frequency of sailing in effect on that date, and which participate in that noncontiguous domestic trade and in another trade, provided that the term does not include any restriction on frequency, or number of sailings, or on ports called within such overall capacity. - (2) The level of service set forth in paragraph (1) shall be described with the specificity required by subsection (e)(1) of this section and shall be the level of service in a trade with respect to the applicable date established by subsection (c) of this section only if the service is not abandoned thereafter, except for interruptions due to military contingency or other events beyond the contractor's control. - (3) The term "participates in a noncontiguous domestic trade" means directly or indirectly owns, charters, or operates a vessel engaged in transportation of cargo between a point in the contiguous 48 states and a point in Alaska, Hawaii, or Puerto Rico, other than a point in Alaska north of the Arctic Circle. - (4) The term "related party" means- - (A) a holding company, subsidiary, affiliate, or associate of a contractor who is a party to an operating agreement under this part; and - (B) an officer, director, agent, or other executive of a contractor or of a person referred to in subparagraph (A).

 (June 29, 1936, ch.
-858, title VI, §656, as added Oct.
-8, 1996, Pub.
-L. 104-239, §4(a), 110 Stat.
-3127.)
+858, title VI, $\S656$, as added Pub.
+L. 104-239, $\S4(a)$, Oct.
+8, 1996, 110 Stat.
+3127; amended Pub.
+L. 105-85, div.
+C, title XXXVI, $\S3603(a)$, Nov.
+18, 1997, 111 Stat.
+2075.)